gabrielmsilva00/PlainTools/docs/_sources/index.rst

         - If you, your university or your company (in general, if the target for this library's use) does have any restrictions, implicit or explicit, against the use of LLMs in production | academic coding, please avert from using this library.
         - Any code "contributed" by or taken from any LLM (AI) use, prompted directly or indirectly, was heavily debugged and tested (to the best of my personal capacity).
         - If any code comes across as sluggish, unnoptimized or just bad, please let me know by raising an issue or DMing me at GitHub (`@gabrielmsilva00 <https://github.com/gabrielmsilva00>`_), or email me at `@gabrielmaia.silva00@gmail.com <mailto:gabrielmaia.silva00@gmail.com?subject=PlainTools%20Python%20Library%20Feedback>`_.
-        - For a more clear understanding of the above, you will probably find 50~90% "AI Code" whenever the following libraries were used:
+        - For a more clear understanding of the above, you will probably find 40~80% LLM-made code wherever attributes from the following libraries were used:
             - re
             - ast
             - itertools